Is your personality type both detail-oriented and big picture thinker?

 Building and Designing Your Product

 The second stage is building and designing your product.
 You’ll need to understand the basics of programming, what tech platform you should be using and why.
 In addition, you’ll also need to learn what software development tools, servers and hosting platforms are out there.
-Within this stage you’ll want to learn about UX and UI Design, and draw up a paper prototype of your product.
+Within this stage, you’ll want to learn about UX and UI Design and draw up a paper prototype of your product.

 Presentation Skills, Your IP and Grants

 The third and final stage is developing and practicing your presentation skills, understanding how to protect your Intellectual Property (IP) and applying for grants if you need them.
-Know what grants and other types of financial support is on offer from your local, city or state government in advance of the submission date.
+Know what grants and other types of financial support are on offer from your local, city or state government in advance of the submission date.

-If you haven’t validated your business idea and would like to learn about the process of building technology and how to get your idea to market quickly and cost effectively, check out our event page for upcoming events for the non-tech female founder community.
+If you haven’t validated your business idea and would like to learn about the process of building technology and how to get your idea to market quickly and cost-effectively, check out our event page for upcoming events for the non-tech female founder community.
 At the very least, you’ll gain more insight into the tech startup space you may be entering.